psy-farrell/computational-modelling/docs/errata/index.md

 pp. 110--111: Listing 5.1 and surrounding text refer to `dat` as having participants in rows, and data in columns.
 The reverse is true: each column is a participant, so that `dat` has `nobs` rows and `nsubj` columns.
 [Thanks to Chris Street of University of Huddersfield]

+p.
+116 "We initialize the mixing proportion (the proportion of data thought to belong to the first distribution, ppi)...": ppi is the proportion of data thought to belong to the *second* distribution.
+[Thanks to Kristin Javaras, McLean Hospital Harvard]

 ### 7. Bayesian Parameter Estimation

 Listings 7.3 and 7.4 contain an error.
 Instead of `g*dunif(data, -180, 180)` in Listing 7.3, line 35, and Listing 7.4, lines 6-7, it should be `g*rep(1,length(data))/(2*pi)`.
 [A full explanation and correction]({{ site.url }}/errata/listing7374.pdf).
 [Thanks to Grant Shields of UC Davis]